-Dr. Jerome Ratchford - Vice President for Student Success
+Dr. Kathleen C. White - Vice President for Student Affairs

 Mike Harders - Vice President for University Advancement and Development

-Arlethia Perry-Johnson - Vice President for External Affairs
+Arlethia Perry-Johnson - Vice President for Communications and Marketing

-Dr. Flora Devine - University General Counsel & Special Assistant to the President for Legal Affairs
+Dr. Flora Devine - General Counsel and Special Assistant to the President for Legal Affairs

-Dr. Maureen McCarthy - Faculty Executive Assistant to the President
+Dr. Jon Preston - Faculty Executive Assistant to the President